 Recovering from a significant loss of revenue might be difficult but it’s not impossible.
 Hotels owners and managers can leverage the power of online reviews and customer feedback to regain their place in the market and repair any damage to the hotel’s reputation.
 From Yelp hotel reviews to Google hotel reviews, hotel owners must focus on what their customers are saying about their services and implement the most strategic hotel reputation management plan.

-What Are The Best Hotel Review Sites?
+What Are The Best Websites for Hotel Reviews?

 Monitoring customer feedback is also crucial post-Covid due to Google’s recent pausing of user reviews on its business listings.
 In March, Google temporarily put all user reviews, review replies and Q&A’s on pause.
 However, now that Google hotel reviews are back, there’s an influx of delayed and new reviews coming in.